-The PWR8IEC has the ability to communicate over multiple different protocols.
-The ones covered in the Protocols tab are: SNMP, Telnet, MQTT, SSH and Modbus.
-Each protocol has a sub menu inside the Protocols tab allowing for fine-tuning of these communication methods to the PWR8IEC.
-See below Web-GUI images of the configuration options:
+The PWR8VDC has the ability to communicate over multiple different protocols.
+These can be accessed by clicking on the corresponding tab: SNMP, Telnet, MQTT, SSH and Modbus.
+Each tab displays configuration options allowing for fine-tuning of these communication methods to the PWR8VDC.
+See below for the configuration of these options: